Chancellor Rishi Sunak rules out extra Treasury cash for Aberdeen to ease the blow of return to lockdown - Evening Express

 “All the academic evidence and practical economic evidence that we have on labour market outcomes tells us that.
 People not being attached to a workplace is not good for their long-term prospects.
 If it is not going to be the case that that job is going to be there, we are better off providing new opportunities and different types of support.”

-With people in Aberdeen potentially missing out on his Eat Out to Help scheme during the reimposition of restrictions, Mr Sunak appeared reluctant to make allowances for them.
+With people in Aberdeen potentially missing out on his Eat Out to Help scheme with the return to lockdown, Mr Sunak appeared reluctant to make allowances for them.

 Help support quality local journalism … become a digital subscriber to the Evening Express